Make faster SNF admission decisions without skipping the review.

 Does faster review mean skipping verification?

-No. AdmitScore links every flag to the source packet so staff can verify it quickly.
+No. AdmitScore links packet-derived findings to the source and shows the basis for modeled signals so staff can verify them.
 Speed comes from a faster starting point, not from skipping clinical, payer, or documentation review.

 Who makes the final admission decision?